domhauton/CM30229-Lejos-Rover/README.md

 The results closely match the hypothesis, however, the sensing speed of the sonar, which is the key part of the navigation logic, is limited due to physical speed.
 A second sonar that does not require physical movement for sensing may improve the navigation of the rover.
 Although the arena environment was kept as consistent as possible, the light sensor is very susceptible to bright light and occasionally reacted to the room light being in front of it.
 To make sonar readings consistent the arena is covered with hard surfaces, but even with the arena, materials of different hardness result in different distance readings.
 The main take away from the research, is that to improve navigation of a rover; sensing should be increased as far as they add a tangible benefit to navigation, and the faster the movement the more important this is.
-In applications such as quadcopters loop times affect flight characteristics, but enabling faster loop times might mean disabling other features so this left adjustable in drone software for users. [?].
+In applications such as quadcopters loop times affect flight characteristics, but enabling faster loop times might mean disabling other features so this left adjustable in drone software for users.
+[Betaflight, 2017].
 It is important for these users to understand the significance of this sensing rate change.

 ## Conclusion